dustinpfister/hexo_sitesource/source/_posts/phaser-scale-fullscreen.md

 ```

 In practice I might would have a full screen icon somewhere in the game, but you get the idea.
 Just set the desired mode, test if the project is in full screen mode, and turn it on, or off.

+## Conclusion

+There is more to write about on the Scale Manager in phaser, as many additional properties and methods exist to work with.
+This post was just something I put together to help get going with typical use of the Manager.
+Still I love how easy it is to get this out of the way, and more on to more important matters when it comes to the core of that my project is about.